Foot drill

 Foot drill is a part of the training regimen of organized military and paramilitary elements worldwide.
+It is also practiced by other public services such as police forces, fire and ambulance services.
 "Foot drill" or "Drill" stems from time since antiquity when soldiers would march into battle, be expected to gather in a formation, and react to words of command from their commanders once the battle commenced.
-Much of the drill done today is either ceremonial, or implemented as a core part of training in the armed forces.
-Military discipline is enhanced by drill, as it requires instant obedience to commands and synchronized completion of said commands with the others in the unit.
+Much of the drill done today is either ceremonial or implemented as a core part of training in the armed forces.
+Though its practical application on the battlefield has faded, modern militaries justify the use of drill with the claim that it enhances military discipline, as it requires instant obedience to commands and synchronized completion of said commands with the others in the unit.

 Drill proved useful when marching formations of soldiers cross-country.
 For example, officers could form men from an eight-wide route march formation to a two-wide formation for passing through gates and other narrow passages, without losing time or cohesion.
 Drill was used to efficiently maneuver formations around and through obstacles.

 Drill was often used as a forerunner to great battles; during them it justified itself.
 It was also used after battles, where quick restoration of the corporate unity of an element was required.